 Most people take them once or twice daily before meals.
 Follow label directions or ask your healthcare provider for timing advice.

-Q5.
+Q4.
 How long does it take to see results from bergamot supplements?

 Improvements in cholesterol levels have been observed in clinical trials within 4–8 weeks of supplementation [3].

-Q6.
+Q5.
 Is bergamot the same as grapefruit in terms of medication interactions?

 No. While both are citrus fruits, bergamot does not appear to impact drug metabolism via the CYP3A4 pathway like grapefruit does—making it potentially safer in this respect [6].

-These statements have not been evaluated by the Food and Drug Administration.
+Disclaimer: These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 Always consult your healthcare provider before starting any supplement, especially if you are pregnant, nursing, or taking medications.